 “It can be pooled together to get common results that can be compared and analyzed as one cohesive cohort, instead of multiple kind of choppy pieces where maybe one site is collecting one piece of data and another site is collecting it in another way.
 We’ve really standardized the approach to data collection, patient selection, outcomes that we’re looking at in the study.”

 In a house, if a pipe has a hole in it or is clogged, the solution is to reline the pipe.
 In arteries and veins, an aortic stent graft does the same thing for an aneurysm.

 Dr. Kelly said most competing devices all try to mimic the aorta but often don’t fit because the artery is contorted.
 “The problem with that is we’re trying to fix something abnormal,” he said.

 The stent graft system doesn’t look anything like human anatomy because it’s non-anatomical.

 “It’s a construct of a metal scaffolding over the top of it,” Dr. Kelly said.
 “My stance has always been, ‘If I try to build a graft that looks like a person’s aorta, then I’m limited by their aorta.’”

 That design allows physicians to place it in more places that are otherwise hard to fix.

 “What becomes challenging is if that dilated segment is in the segment (of an artery or vein) where there are major branches going to the arms or the legs or the kidneys.
-A great example of this is it’s a lot easier to fix a highway when it’s a straight segment than to fix a highway that has a major intersection,” he said.
+A great example of this is it’s a lot easier to fix a highway when it’s a straight segment than to fix a highway that has a major intersection,” Dr. Kelly said.
 “We’re not limited by people’s anatomy.”